01 of 09

 Peninsulas, Suspended Cabinets, Open Floor Plans, "Modern" Styles

 Also common in the 1950s was the effort to evince a kind of space-age, modern look with sleek lines.
-Paradoxically, this would also be countered by the frequent use of rustic, country styles.Continue to 4 of 9 below.
+This effort also elicited a countertrend during the 50s—the frequent use of rustic, country styles.Continue to 4 of 9 below.

 04 of 09